nataliaconde/back4app-typescript-node/README.md

 #### Step 1.1 - Replace Keys

-Don't forget to paste your Back4App App ID and Javascript Key in the `./backend/app.js` file.
+Don't forget to paste your Back4App App ID and Javascript Key in the `.env` file.

 #### Step 1.2 - Import template class